fegonzalez7/rob_unal_clase3/README.md

  - Sebastian Realpe
  - Hans Milos Toquica

-This repo has taken a lot of effort, so consider to leave a star, follow me, and if you feel generous I have paypal (just kidding).
+This repo has taken a lot of effort, so consider leaving a star, follow me, and if you feel generous I have Paypal (just kidding).